How to Clean an Infrared Sauna: Wood Care & Hygiene Tips

 Maintain Proper Ventilation and Airflow

-Good ventilation prevents musty odors and bacteria buildup in your sauna.
-Air it out after each session by leaving the door open for a while, and keep vents clean to prevent dust from blocking airflow.
+• Leaving the door open after each session lets air flow out naturally: Good ventilation prevents musty odors and bacteria buildup in your sauna.
+Air it out after each session by leaving the door open for a while.
+This helps trapped heat and moisture escape easily.

 Establish a Regular Cleaning Routine

-Cleaning your infrared sauna regularly prevents dirt and bacteria buildup.
-Wipe it down after each use and do a deep clean once a week.
+• Wiping the sauna after every use keeps daily dirt away: Cleaning your infrared sauna regularly prevents dirt and bacteria buildup.
+Wipe it down after each use to stop sweat and grime from settling in.

 Should You Use Store-Bought or DIY Cleaners?